Stripe - Setting up Webhook and Test/Public Keys

 • If the connection is successful, the "Disconnect Stripe Account" and "Import Prices from your Stripe Account" buttons should appear.

-• Afterward, navigate to your Stripe Dashboard, go to 'Developers', and access the Webhook Settings.
+• Afterwards, navigate to your Stripe Dashboard, go to 'Developers', and access the Webhook Settings.
 Ensure that the webhook URL has been added to the webhook endpoint.
-Please keep in mind that there might be a delay before it appears, so it's best to wait a few seconds or try to reload the Stripe page.
+Please keep in mind that there might be a delay before it appears, so it's best to wait a few seconds or try to reload the Stripe page

 • To view the events, click the webhook endpoint URL.
 When you click on the Connect with Stripe button from the previous step above, it auto-generates the following event hooks(17):